 As the historic capital city of Japan, Kyoto is an incredible city rich in history and culture.
 Unfortunately, finding a place to stay there tends to be an expensive endeavor.
 For example, high-end properties such as the Westin can cost over $800 per night:

-As a category 8 property, the standard award price here is 85,000 Bonvoy points per night or 70,000 Bonvoy points per night off-peak.
+As a category 6 property, the standard award price at the Westin is 50,000 Bonvoy points per night or 40,000 Bonvoy points per night off-peak.
 If you buy Marriott Bonvoy points with a 45% bonus (0.86 cents per point), you could save considerably by buying the required Bonvoy points for $437.50 at the standard rate, or $350 at the off-peak rate.

 Escape to Bora Bora

 We refer to properties in Bora Bora a lot when lucrative promos like this pop up.
 Our reasoning is this: several of the world's largest hotel groups have ultra-expensive luxury properties in Bora Bora.
 While the cash rates for these places are mind-boggling, the award prices can be feasible—provided you're able to find availability.
 Marriott is no exception.

 Recognizable as the filming location for the 2009 movie ‘Couples Retreat', the St. Regis Bora Bora Resort embodies the word ‘Eden', the name given to the property in the film.
-Unfortunately, the price of the resort can make a stay unmanageable for those of us that aren't A-list movie stars.
+Unfortunately, the price of the resort can make a stay unmanageable for those of us who aren't A-list movie stars.

 5th Night Free

-Don't forget that Bonvoy loyalty members effectively get 20% off five-night award stays, thanks to Marriott's 5th Night Free Benefit.
+Don't forget that Bonvoy loyalty members can effectively get 20% off five-night award stays, thanks to Marriott's 5th Night Free Benefit.
 This could make for a pretty lucrative opportunity if paired with this promotion and low points cost property.

 For example, you could book a five-night stay at this Four Points in California for 20,000 Bonvoy points total.
 At 0.86¢ per point, you could buy all of the necessary points for only $175, or $35 per night!

 Safari in Southern Africa

 If you're looking for a more luxurious low-category destination, Marriott has a few enticing properties in southern Africa.